A simple cooling option for a finished basement can give a fully new twist to your home!

 - Evapolar devices are very quiet.
 You can enjoy the game, some alone time, or do the work in your basement without any noise distractions.

-- USB-powered — if you lack sockets in the basement, you can connect Evapolar devices to a power bank.
+- USB-powered — if you lack sockets in the basement, you can connect Evapolar devices to a power bank or laptop.

 We have gone through other top cooling options for a finished basement.